 The Disadvantaged Business Enterprise Program (DBE) applies to federal-aid highway dollars expended on federally-assisted contracts issued by USDOT recipients.
-The Small Business Enterprise Program (SBE) is established to ensure that small businesses receive fair opportunities to participate in ODOT contracting and consulting activities.
+The Small Business Enterprise Program (SBE) ensures that small businesses receive fair opportunities to participate in ODOT contracting and consulting activities.
 Certification with the Ohio Minority Supplier Development Council as an MBE provides valuable resources to help small businesses grow and succeed.

 Works to ensure that minority and disadvantaged businesses have an opportunity to transact business by providing applications to become certified as an SBE, MBE, or DBE.

 The Historically Underutilized Business Zones (HUBZone) program helps small businesses in urban and rural communities gain preferential access to federal procurement opportunities.

 WBENC Certification validates that the business is 51 percent owned, controlled, operated, and managed by a woman or women and gives women-owned businesses the ability to compete for business opportunities provided by WBENC Members and government agencies.

 Information and resources regarding starting a small business are abundant, but valuable information on initiating a nonprofit is harder to come by.
 Enjoy a compiled list of some of the best resources to assist in every stage of starting a nonprofit.

 Provides visitors with free public access to grantmaker directories, books on fundraising, proposal writing, and nonprofit management, as well as the Foundation Center’s electronic databases.